Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 - Fresno State is 4-2 against the spread and 6-0 overall this season when the team records more than 26.1 points.

-- In games that Fresno State churns out more than 343.7 yards, the team is 5-4 against the spread and 6-3 overall.
+- In games that Fresno State totals over 343.7 yards, the team is 5-4 against the spread and 6-3 overall.

-- This year, the Bulldogs have turned the ball over 20 times, nine more than the Lobos' takeaways (11).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.